beloslavamalakova/dbl_1/README.md

 airlines files need to be stored collectively in a folder named "data".
 Copy this folder over such that it is in the same directory as load_data.py (main directory).

 Then, the only thing that you need to do is run the entire file.
+During the loading of the data, it immediately includes only the selected attributes.

 After the loading of the data, check MongoDB Compass to see whether there indeed exists a new database called "airlines", which will have all the raw data stored in the "tweets_collection" collection.